codebuddies/codebuddies/contributing.md

 2. Remember to `git pull` occasionally to get the new commits and branches others have pushed up.

-3. Remember to `git merge staging` occasionally if you're working inside a branch that you intend to merge back into staging.
-Make sure you're in this branch when you type `git merge staging`.
+3. To minimize large messes of merge conflicts, you can `git merge master` occasionally if you're working inside a branch that you intend to merge back into `master`.
+Make sure you're in this branch when you type `git merge master`.

 4. Type `npm run meteor:dev` to run this app.
 Your terminal will tell you to open up a new browser window at http://localhost:3000.